These classic German cinnamon star cookies only need four ingredients and are a must-try for any cookie plate.

-It’s full of flavors, scents, beautiful sounds, and candle light.
 I love this time of year!
+It’s full of flavors, scents, beautiful sounds, and candlelight.
 Even though we are moving toward the shortest day of the year.

 Also, it is the time when I like to spend afternoons in the kitchen.
 There are so many classic Christmas recipes that I like to make and bake.